How to Check if a Website Is Secure: A 10-Minute Audit

 By Daniel A · Kraftwire Software

 You can verify the essentials of any website's security in about ten minutes using free browser-based checks: a valid HTTPS certificate, security headers, no exposed configuration files, and email spoofing protection.
 The browser padlock only proves the connection is encrypted · it says nothing about how the site handles your data once it arrives.
+This proves that even modern, "vibe-coded" sites often have hidden gaps that a quick audit can reveal.

-What the Padlock Actually Means
+What Does the Padlock Actually Mean?

 The padlock, or in newer browsers the absence of a "Not secure" warning, means one thing: traffic between your browser and the site is encrypted with TLS.
 That stops someone on the same network from reading what you send.